s0lidarity/fnato/.github/pull_request_template.md

-# Description
+# Description with link to trello card

-Please include a link to the relevant trello card, and a brief summary of the changes made.

 ## Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)